Family Road Trip Guide Las Vegas to the Grand Canyon

 If you want to stay in a hotel inside the Grand Canyon at the South Rim, six lodges are located there.
 On a budget, Yavapai Lodge, located at a distance of 10 minutes from the visitor’s center, is a good family choice.
 It has a rustic exterior and a contemporary interior for a restful night’s stay.

-Then, if budget and booking availability will allow, there’s the El Tovar Hotel, which offers some of the most breathtaking views of the Grand Canyon.
+Then, if budget and booking availability allow, there’s the El Tovar Hotel, which offers some of the most breathtaking views of the Grand Canyon.

 If you’re staying outside of the Grand Canyon National Park, you can book a good-value room at the Grand Canyon Inn, Grand Canyon Junction.